 For this reason, some people prefer to hold on to their money and pay the tax and insurance bills themselves.
 If you want to pay for these items on your own, you might be able to cancel your mortgage escrow account.

 The CARES Act doesn't specify how servicers should handle the portion of mortgage payments that goes toward escrow items.
 A previous version of the law, however, required the servicer to pay or advance funds for escrow items in a timely manner during the forbearance period.
 Even though this requirement wasn't included in the final version of the CARES Act, Regulation X, which implements the Real Estate Settlement Procedures Act (RESPA), generally governs how servicers should handle escrow accounts.

-You'll eventually have to repay deferred escrow amounts, along with the principal and interest that you skipped during the forbearance.
-Generally, loan servicing guidelines permit borrowers to get caught up with a lump-sum payment (sometimes called a "reinstatement"), through a repayment plan, or with a loan modification in which the servicer adds the overdue amount to the mortgage balance.
+You'll eventually have to repay deferred escrow amounts and the principal and interest you skipped during the forbearance.
+Generally, loan servicing guidelines permit borrowers to get caught up with:

 If your mortgage doesn't have an escrow account and you usually pay your insurance and taxes on your own, you should continue to make those payments.

-To get specific information about what kind of mortgage help is available in your circumstances or to get a CARES Act forbearance, contact your loan servicer.
+Contact your loan servicer to get specific information about what kind of mortgage help is available in your circumstances or to get a CARES Act forbearance.

 A local foreclosure lawyer can advise you about your legal rights under federal mortgage servicing laws and tell you about state foreclosure laws.
 A HUD-approved housing counselor can provide you with helpful information (at no cost) about different mortgage-relief options.